rodneyshupe/Cookbook/Recipes/Desserts/ChocolateTruffleCheeseCake.rst

 Chocolate Truffle Cheese Cake
 =============================

-If you are a chocolate fan it does not get any better than this cheese cake and is the best chocolate cheese cake I have had.
-It is one of the richest deserts out there and goes nicely with a ice wine.

 +-----------------------+-----------------------+--------------------+
 | Prep Time: 10 minutes | Cook Time: 60 minutes | Yield: 12 servings |
 +-----------------------+-----------------------+--------------------+

+If you are a chocolate fan it does not get any better than this cheese cake and is the best chocolate cheese cake I have had.
+It is one of the richest desserts out there and goes nicely with an ice wine.

 Equipment
 ---------

 - 9 inch spring form pan
 - Mixing bowls

 Ingredients
 -----------